bosagora/votera-web-app/Readme.md

 ### Storybook

-To run the story book that documents the `ui-components`, change into the respective package folder and run `yarn storybook`.
+To run the story book that documents the `votera-ui-components`, change into the respective package folder and run `yarn storybook`.